When the world's biggest McDonald's was told to close in China

 McDonald's didn't like what was being served, and the feeling had nothing to do with its menu offerings.

-Twenty-five years ago, the fast food company found itself being told to close its largest outlet in the world, in the capital city of the most populous country in the world.
+In 1994, the fast food company found itself being told to close its largest outlet in the world, in the capital city of the most populous country in the world.

 Because just two years after McDonald's had opened the doors of its high-profile restaurant near Beijing's Tiananmen Square, it was being told it had to relocate its operations.